Superhuman Mail MCP Server

 Not at this time.
 When this becomes available, we'll update this article.

-Run this command in Terminal: claude mcp remove superhuman-mail
+Run this command in your terminal: claude mcp remove superhuman-mail

 If you used a different name when installing, replace superhuman-mail with that name.